Blockchain Security 2go

 Infineon highly recommends the user to take appropriate steps against the loss of the private key, whereby loss includes theft, damage or any other event that could impair the user’s ability to use the key.
 PLEASE REFER TO THE USER MANUAL FOR INFORMATION ON CREATING BACKUPS.

 Blockchain can be described as a decentralized digital ledger system that manages a continuously growing list of data points (chain of blocks).
 Every block in the chain is cryptographically linked to the previous one.
 Therefore, to change one block, an attacker would have to change the entire chain.
 All transactions or data points are protected by a digital signature, making it extremely difficult to change or alter them.

 Depending on the use case, blockchain transactions can be triggered by people or machines/devices (cars, infrastructure devices, etc.).
 Typically, all participants can access and verify all data, including the full history of a blockchain.
 In many applications, this eliminates the need for a central “trusted” authority as well as trust between the participants.

-The success of the blockchain system hinges on secured user access to the distributed database.
 If an attacker gains access to the highly confidential credentials of another user, the attacker would have full control over that blockchain account (currency, assets, ID, contracts, etc.).
 Similarly, if users lose their credentials, they lose access to all blockchain assets and can no longer use or valorize them.
 Additionally, transactions and operations stored in a blockchain cannot be simply undone.

 In summary, credentials for blockchain access call for the highest possible protection and security.
 Hardware-based security tokens from Infineon are the most effective way against attacks and unauthorized access.